Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Existence of cyclic dilations

 Note that this gives an alternative way of seeing that the cotangent bundle $T^\ast Q$ of a simply-connected manifold $Q$ admits a cyclic dilation, compare with our discussions at the end of Section \ref{section:Gysin}.
+It is an interesting question whether the Weinstein manifolds $M_T$ admit higher dilations.

 Our second application deals with the specific case of the affine hypersurface $M_{3,3,3,3}\subset\mathbb{C}^4$.
 Recall that the Liouville 6-manifold $M_{3,3,3,3}$ arises as the Milnor fiber associated to the isolated singularity at the origin